Safinatu Buhari: First Lady of Nigeria

-Buhari was the seventh First Lady of Nigeria from 31 December 1983 to 27 August 1985.
+Safinatu was the seventh First Lady of Nigeria from 31 December 1983 to 27 August 1985.
 She was largely unknown by Nigerians as she did not have her own office or personal staff in Dodan Barracks.
 She stayed out of the public eye but took up responsibility hosting visiting First Ladies.

 Death

-Buhari died 14 January 2006 as a result of diabetes-related complications at the age of 53.
+Safinatu Buhari died 14 January 2006 as a result of diabetes-related complications at the age of 53.